Glossary of Formal Languages and Compilation

 CFG (Context-Free Grammar)

-A grammar where each rule replaces a single non-terminal symbol, independently of the surrounding context.
+A grammar where each rule replaces a single non-terminal symbol, regardless of the surrounding context.

 → See B1